pococms/poco/pages/technical-overview.md

 HTML, stylesheets, and other file assets are sent to be published on the Web.

-PocoCMS meant above all to be unobtrusive.
+PocoCMS is meant above all to be unobtrusive, easy to learn, and extremely easy to get started with.
 You don't have to create weird special files get started, or download a theme from some obscure location on the web.
 Just type some Markdown, making